ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ysl-cats-metric-definition.md

     - 'nominal'.
 Similarly to {{?RFC9439}}, "a 'nominal' metric indicates that the metric value is statically configured by the underlying devices.
 Not all metrics have reasonable "nominal" values.
 For example, throughput can have a nominal value, which indicates the configured transmission rate of the involved devices; latency typically does not have a nominal value."
     - 'estimation'.
 The 'estimation' source indicates that the metric value is computed through an estimation process.
+    - 'directly measured'.
+This source indicates that the metric can be obtained directly from the underlying device.
+The value can be dynamic and it does not need to be estimated.
     - 'normalization'.
 The 'normalization' source indicates that the metric value was normalized.
 For instance, a metric could be normalized to take a value from 0 to 1, from 0 to 10, or to take a percentage value.
 This type of metrics do not have units.
     - 'aggregation'.
 This source indicates that the metric value was obtained by using an aggregation function.